Hiring Process Steps to Build a Strong Debt Collection Team

 “What would make the job a ten?”

 At this point, the candidate has the opportunity to explain what they believe the job is missing.
-For instance, they might mention that they’d prefer a remote position, even though the position is listed on the job board as in person.
+For instance, they might mention that they’d prefer a remote work position, even though the job posting states that it is an in-person position.

 Get Started On Your Next Hiring Initiative